UNBREAKBUG/Metacrafters-Ethereum-Beginners/README.md

 ### Deploy the Contract:

-1. Open Remix and create a new file named `CustomToken.sol`.
+1. Open Remix and create a new file named `ethbeg.sol`.
 2. Copy the provided contract code into this file.
-3. Compile the contract using Solidity compiler version 0.8.18.
+3. Compile the contract using Solidity compiler version 0.8.26.
 4. Deploy the contract through the Remix interface.
 The deployment does not require any constructor parameters.

 ### Interact with the Contract:

-1. Use the `generate` function to mint new tokens to a specified address.
+1. Use the `mint` function to mint new tokens to a specified address.
-2. Use the `destroy` function to burn tokens from a specified address, ensuring sufficient balance.
+2. Use the `burn` function to burn tokens from a specified address, ensuring sufficient balance.
 3. Check the balances and total supply after each operation.
 4. Monitor emitted events to track these actions.